AdrianZC/PROJECTS/COGS 185 Project/README.md

 ## Key Findings

-The detailed results of our experiments can be found in the `project_results/` directory after running the provided scripts.
-Some key aspects we evaluate:
+The detailed results of the experiments can be found in the `project_results/` directory after running the provided scripts.
+Key aspects evaluated include:

 - How different loss functions affect training stability
 - Impact of latent space dimensionality on sample quality